How to Get Ordained, Register and Perform Weddings By State

 License to perform a wedding in Florida

-After you've contacted your marriage authority, you should visit our bookstore to purchase your official credentials and any required documentation (See Florida State Statutes for More Specific Requirements )
+After you've contacted your marriage authority, you will want to visit our bookstore to get physical copies official credentials for presentation and your records.
+(See Florida State Statutes for More Specific Requirements )

 When registering in Florida you may be asked to display proof of your ordination to the county clerk's before they will accept the marriage license as having been legally solemnized.
-We typically advise ministers of Florida to get a Complete Minister Package for Florida which includes your Letter of Good Standing.
+We typically advise ministers of Florida to get a Complete Minister Package for Florida which includes your Letter of Good Standing (the live signed and notarized physical copy of your standing with our ministry).

-It is important to note that some county clerks in Florida may require wedding officiants to attach a statement avowing some of the elements in the marriage license upon submission, including the following:
+It is important to note that some county clerks in Florida may require wedding officiants to attach a statement which asserts some of the elements in the marriage license upon submission, including the following:

 - The time and location at which the wedding took place